InstrumentsLearn

 15. Saxophone

-One notable addition to the array of Brazilian musical instruments is the Saxophone.
+Lastly, we have the saxophone.
 Heitor Villa-Lobos, the foremost representative of concerto music, played a key role in popularizing this instrument in Brazil.

 Summing Up Our List Of Brazilian Instruments